andfanilo/lyon2/docs/genai.md

 There is so much movement in the GenAI it is hard to track them all, but here are some projects you can try and keep an eye on:

-- [OpenInterpreter](https://openinterpreter.com/): Open Interpreter lets LLMs run code on your computer to complete tasks.
+- [Open Interpreter](https://openinterpreter.com/): Open Interpreter lets LLMs run code on your computer to complete tasks.
 - [PandasAI](https://docs.pandas-ai.com/en/latest/): PandasAI is a Python library that adds Generative AI capabilities to pandas, the popular data analysis and manipulation tool.
 It is designed to be used in conjunction with pandas, and is not a replacement for it.
+- [DSPy](https://github.com/stanfordnlp/dspy) is a new LLM-based framework that touts itself as the "Keras for LLMs" and makes it easier to do [multi-hop question answering](https://dspy-docs.vercel.app/docs/tutorials/simplified-baleen).
+I haven't tested it yet but it has dedicated "layers" for ReAct or Chain Of Thought.
+You can follow the [quick start](https://dspy-docs.vercel.app/docs/quick-start/minimal-example) and then the [Modules page](https://dspy-docs.vercel.app/docs/building-blocks/modules).